weiszd/Juicebox/README.md

 Check out the <a href="http://aidenlab.org/juicebox">Juicebox website</a> for more details on how to use Juicebox, as well as following a detailed tutorial.
-Instructions below pertain primarily to usage of command line tools and the Juicebox jar files.

 Juicebox was created by <a href="https://github.com/jrobinso">Jim Robinson</a>,
 <a href="https://github.com/nchernia">Neva C. Durand</a>, and <a href="http://www.erez.com/">Erez Lieberman Aiden</a>.
 Past contributors include <a href="https://github.com/zgire">Zulkifl Gire</a> and <a href="https://github.com/mhoeger">Marie Hoeger</a>.